IgorWolkov/revolute-task-solution/readme.md

-Start the first node of cluster with following parameters:
+Start the first node of the cluster with following parameters:

 web host:
 ```